 Some of the benefits of having call center software to manage and activate data

-- Logging all activities in the same system makes it easier to do follow-ups.
-Also, you can avoid taking a lot of notes manually (time of contact, the conversation's outcome, etc.) because the system will log all data automatically.
+Logging all activities in the same system makes it easier to do follow-ups.
+Also, you can avoid taking notes manually (time of contact, the conversation's outcome, etc.) because the system will log all data automatically.

-- It is easier to know where and when to strengthen your effort, and you can react instantly if your business is running behind schedule.
+It is easier to know where and when to strengthen your effort, and you can react instantly if something is off track.